yard

 quizThin, Leggy, or Patchy?
 Reading Shade Stress Signs

-Shade stress on St Augustine shows up very differently from drought. you see long, floppy blades, weak runners, and soil shining through the canopy.
+Shade stress on St Augustine shows up very differently from drought.
+You see long, floppy blades, weak runners, and soil shining through the canopy.

 In our yards, shady corners rarely dry out first.
 They stay damp and cool, so people often assume watering is fine and miss the real issue, just like folks misdiagnose yellowing pothos leaves indoors.